wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 - Understand the concept of data-parallelism
 - Understand and be able to apply Amdahl's law
-- Understand and be able to reason about the performance of data-parallelism
+- Understand and be able to reason about the performance of data-parallel programs

 ---